Insurance and Fees

 If you are not covered by one of the BCBS plans listed above, I am happy to provide a monthly "Superbill" that you can file for Out-of-Network benefits with your insurance company if you have these benefits available.
 I suggest contacting your insurance company to inquire about out-of-network benefits for mental health care.

 Out of pocket fees vary based on length of session and type of therapy (individual, couples, family).
 I strive to keep my fees accessible.
-The current rate for a 55 minute individual session or parent consultation is $135.
+The current rate for a 55 minute individual session or parent consultation is $145.
 Premarital counseling sessions are 60 minute sessions billed at $150.
-Intake and assessment sessions which require diagnostics and assessments are billed at a higher rate.
+Intake sessions which require diagnosis and assessment are billed at a higher rate.
 Fees are due at the time of service with a credit card on file.
 I have a limited number of sliding scale spots available.

 *Cancellation policy: In the case of late cancellations (less than 24 hours notice), you will be charged a $50 fee.
 You will be charged for the full session if a session is canceled after the session's scheduled start time or missed.
 Exceptions may be made in the case of illnesses and emergencies after discussion.
 Insurance policies do not reimburse for missed or canceled sessions.